-- 163. Clause 151 seeks to update existing communications offences regarding the issuing of false communications.
-The offence is set out as follows: - (1) A person commits an offence if- - (a) the person sends a message (see section 153), - (b) the message conveys information that the person knows to be false, - (c) at the time of sending it, the person intended the message, or the information in it, to cause non-trivial psychological or physical harm to a likely audience, and - (d) the person has no reasonable excuse for sending the message. - 164.
-A likely audience carries the same meaning as set out in clause 150.
-The maximum sentence could be up to 51 weeks or a fine (or both). - 165.
-We do not believe this proposed new offence is suitable in its current form and could have a detrimental impact on freedom of expression.
-Once again, we are concerned that the harm threshold is intolerably low.
-In our view "non-trivial emotional harm" is too broad in scope. - 166.
-Additionally, the offence does not stipulate based on whether a communication is sent in private or in public which could have the effect of criminalising expression where an individual online perceives the communication to have caused them (non-clinical) psychological harm. - 167.
-English PEN has identified that many of the areas of concern with regard to specific and targeted false communications can be deal with by other areas of law including: - The torts of defamation and malicious falsehood. - The tort established in Wilkinson v Downton [1897] 2 QB 57 - The Protection from Harassment Act 1997 c.40 - Common law rules developed for the Offences Against the Person Act 186129
+- 170. We do not believe this proposed new offence is suitable in its current form and could have a detrimental impact on freedom of expression.
+We are concerned that the harm threshold is intolerably low.
+In our view "non-trivial emotional harm" is too broad in scope. - 171.
+Additionally, the offence does not stipulate based on whether a communication is sent in private or in public which could have the effect of criminalising expression where an individual online perceives the communication to have caused them (non-clinical) psychological harm. - 172.
+English PEN has identified that many of the areas of concern with regard to specific and targeted false communications can be deal with by other areas of law including: - The torts of defamation and malicious falsehood. - The tort established in Wilkinson v Downton [1897] 2 QB 57 - The Protection from Harassment Act 1997 c.40 - Common law rules developed for the Offences Against the Person Act 186145 - 173.
+A wider application of the newly created criminal offence to tackle "disinformation" would be a particularly dangerous step and would have a disastrous impact on freedom of expression. - 174.
+Clauses 162 and 164 create new offences regarding threatening communications and cyber-flashing which Big Brother Watch does not object to.
+The Government have also stated their intention to add in other new criminal offences intended to prevent encouraging self-harm and sharing "downblousing" or deepfakes without consent however, the text of these amendments has not been published.46